 Let’s take a look at the difference between cleanser and face wash.

-A face cleanser has a gel or cream consistency and gently removes excess oil, debris and makeup from the skin’s surface.
+A face cleanser has a gel or cream consistency and gently removes excess oil, debris, and makeup from the skin’s surface.

 What does a cleanser do that a face wash doesn’t?
-Cleanser helps keep the pH level of your skin barrier at its healthiest (around 5.5 - slightly acidic) by maintaining the natural water and oil balance of the skin.
+The cleanser helps keep the pH level of your skin barrier at its healthiest (around 5.5 - slightly acidic) by maintaining the natural water and oil balance of the skin.
 In general, cleansers are much more mild and gentle on the skin.

 While it does clean the skin, face wash can also disrupt the pH level, causing it to become too alkaline, which leads to a decrease in skin hydration.